Skip to main content

 Biographical Note

-Dr. Arthur Howard Estabrook was born on May 9, 1885, to Arthur Francis and Susan Rebecca (Breck) in Leicester, Massachusetts.
-Estabrook earned the A.B. degree in 1905 and the A.M. in 1906 from Clark College in Worcester, Massachusetts.
-He was a fellow and assistant in zoology at Clark in 1906-1907.
-Estabrook received his Ph.D. from Johns Hopkins in 1910 and was a student at the School of Philanthropy in New York in 1914.
-Estabrook married Jessie McCubbin on October 25, 1911, and married Anne Ruth Medcalf on July 8, 1931, after his first wife's death.
+Arthur Howard Estabrook was born on May 9, 1885, to Arthur Francis and Susan Rebecca (Breck) Estabrook in Leicester, Massachusetts.
+He earned an A.B. degree in 1905 and an A.M. in 1906 from Clark College in Worcester.
+Estabrook was a fellow and assistant in zoology at Clark during 1906-1907.
+He received his Ph.D. from Johns Hopkins University in 1910.
+Estabrook married Jessie McCubbin on October 25, 1911.
+He studied at the School of Philanthropy at Columbia University in 1914.

-He is buried at Bangor, Maine in the Mount Hope Cemetery.
-He was the author of at least twelve works, mostly about eugenics and genealogy.
+He is buried at Bangor, Maine in the He authored at least twelve works, mostly about eugenics and genealogy.

 Extent